 The first US dollar was issued in 1875.
 But their currency sign ($) was already in use before that year.
 It was a general representation of foreign currency.
 You will find that the currency sign ($) has never appeared on any US Currency.

-‘Money’, the word, comes from the Romans.
+The word ‘money’ originates from Roman times.
 Their coins were made in the temple of Juno Moneta.
 Moneta was the goddess of women and marriage.
 More importantly, it is from ‘Moneta’, the name, that ‘Money’ and ‘Mint’ are derived.

 7. The heftiest bill in the US exceeds its value